Finding the perfect dog can be quite the challenge with so many to choose from.

 Some of these dogs will have a hypoallergenic coat, but it is not as common as people would like to expect.

-Aussiedoodles come in all sorts of different colors, from charcoal grey to brown, all the way to white.
+Aussiedoodles come in all sorts of different colours, from charcoal grey to brown, all the way to white.
 The Aussiedoodle has quite a bit of variation when it comes to looks.

 The Aussiedoodle is typically a relatively slim dog that has reserves of strength that you would not expect to find in it.